I’ve had the website of dahm adr overhauled. This is where I arbitrate and mediate.

 The space where all data exchange and communication of the Internet happens, cyberspace, is neutral.
 Nothing insecure adheres to it in and of itself.
 Insecurity is brought in by man who populates cyberspace, and by the tools that he has brought along.
 So how to regain security in this space – cybersecurity?

-Anfang 2015 ist der Singapurische Internationale Handelsgerichtshof (Singapore International Commercial Court oder SICC) eröffnet worden.
+Anfang 2015 wurde der Singapurische Internationale Handelsgerichtshof (Singapore International Commercial Court oder SICC) eröffnet.
 Das Gericht ist als Teil des singapurischen Supreme Court für internationale Handelssachen zuständig und vereint schiedsgerichtliche und gerichtliche Elemente.
 Singapur will damit seine Position als internationales Streitschlichtungszentrum ausbauen.

 Parties to a legal dispute may believe they understand each other’s legalese or the legal ‘etiquette’ applicable.
 When really they don’t.
 This may happen when a party from a civil law jurisdiction sets foot in a common law environment, or vice versa.
 In international arbitration proceedings, for example.